hthuwal/ARC-Challenge/notes/progress_report.md

 		* Too slow 1.5 minutes for loading all annotators, ~2 minutes per hypothesis
 		* 1174 x 4 x 2 = 9392 minutes = 6.0 days
 	+ Run a standalone OpenIE server
-		* API call to the server from a python script
+		* API call to the server from a python script and dump the generated graphs.
+		* 1 hour 21 minutes(4.18sec per question)

 #### Creation of Graph (NCERT): Without coreference Resolution